penberg/agent-datakit/MANUAL.md

 - **ACID transactions** - Consistency guarantees
 - **Portability** - Works everywhere SQLite works

-## AgentOS SDK
+## AgentFS SDK

-The AgentOS SDK provides a TypeScript/JavaScript interface for building agents that use the agent filesystem.
+The AgentFS SDK provides a TypeScript/JavaScript interface for building agents that use the agent filesystem.
 It offers three main APIs for working with the agent database:

 - **Key-Value Store** - Simple storage for agent context, preferences, and state
 - **Filesystem** - POSIX-like file operations for reading/writing files